phalaaxx/godb/README.md

 ===

 This is a simple interface for Golang to constant database (cdb) file format.
-Currently the interface only supports writing.
+The interface supports both reading and writing.

-Usage
+Writing new cdb database
 ---

 ```go